The Dark Side of Tomorrow: Reception

 Author Maya Montañez Smukler said that when the movie was released, it "received poor reviews."
 She quoted a review in Variety Magazine as saying, the film is a "low-budget indie melodrama about loneliness and lesbianism ... that tries hard to be sensitive and in good taste, not successfully enough to make it commercially as art but just enough to take it out of the sexploitation class."

 Emmett Weaver wrote in the Birmingham Post-Herald that the film is a "study of lesbianism, a subject which should particularly shock any adult movie fan these days since it is dealt with quite frequently on the screen."
-William Collins of The Philadelphia Inquirer called the film a "lesbian soap opera; and they look as happy as any couple photographed on horseback against the setting sun."
+William Collins of The Philadelphia Inquirer called the film a "lesbian soap opera," writing that "[Denise and Adria] look as happy as any couple photographed on horseback against the setting sun."

-In their review of the film, Psychotronic Video wrote that "characters talk a lot and the sex scenes are very brief and intercut with other scenes; some of the soft rock songs by a band with female backup singers, that plays at a beach pot party are really good."
+In their review of the film, Psychotronic Video wrote: "Characters talk a lot and the sex scenes are very brief and intercut with other scenes.
+Some of the soft rock songs by a band (with female backup singers) that plays at a beach pot party are really good."